-If you have ever planted zucchini, then you already know that you probably yield more than you can give away.
+If you have ever planted zucchini, then you already know that it is easy to plant and you probably yield more than you can give away.
 Luckily, zucchini freezes wonderfully well with just a few short steps and can be taken out even in the dead of winter to prepare with some of your favorite recipes.

 Not only does this bring a touch of freshness to a time of year when everything looks dead and drab, but you can easily sneak your veggies into savory comfort foods the whole family will enjoy.

 This layered cinnamon zucchini breakfast bread is a dense, moist bread perfect for slicing and serving up with large parts of butter, and can even be toasted or made into a French toast without falling apart!
 Let’s put it this way, my two boys, ages 4 and 8 devoured over half a loaf in just one sitting- so it is definitely kid approved!

 For the Bread

 This will make a heavier, stickier dough- similar to a true bread dough prior to rising.